zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 **Popularity**: many mentions, seems to be popular

 **Documentation**: the docs describe a simple use case and that part is easy to understand, easy to implement and integrate.
 However, there'a lot beyond that that's hidden in the code and examples.
-For example, the only references on `unity_fixtures` are comments in the source and the 2nd example - OK, it's not meant to be the main way to use Unity, but it's there.
+For example, the only references on `unity_fixtures` are comments in the source and the [2nd example](https://github.com/ThrowTheSwitch/Unity/tree/master/examples/example_2).
+OK, it may not meant to be the main way to use Unity, but it's there.
 Also, some configuration options that are documented and are supposed to change the output (e.g. `UNITY_OUTPUT_FOR_ECLIPSE`) don't seem to be doing anything.

 **Ease of use**: easy; there's a "general" mode that suits 1 exe / code file, and a "test group" functionality; both modes are fairly simple to use